 St Helen's is an inclusive school where all children are valued as individuals.
-We follow a separate admission process if a child has a Statement of Special Educational Needs or Education, Health and Care plan, in line with local authority guidelines.
+We follow a separate admission process if a child has an Education, Health and Care plan, coordinated by the Local Authority.

 Identification Procedure

 All decisions with regard to SEND identification, assessment and provision will be made in consultation between the Headteacher, Class teacher, Assistant Headteacher for Inclusion, and any other specialists who are able to contribute to the process.
 Parents/carers also play a vital and important role in the SEND process.